USNavalResearchLaboratory/corrosion-modeling-applications/README.md

 # Corrosion Modeling Applications
-This repository seerves as a collection point for several different applications related to corrosion modeling.
+Serves as a repository for multiple applications related to corrosion modeling.

 ## 1. EIS Data Analysis
 This project (found in the eis-analysis folder) was developed to facilitate the analysis of electrochemical impedance spectroscopy (EIS) data obtained from potentiostatic EIS experiments.
 **Note:** The code has not been tested to determine if it works with galvanostatic EIS data.